How to Get a Marketing Job

 Look at the website, Facebook page, and Twitter feed of the companies you interview with.
 Learn everything you can about their products, services, and approach to marketing.
 Also, check out their online reviews for additional insight.
 Doing some homework before the interview prepares you to ask insightful questions and shows you are interested and prepared for the job.

 There could be weeks between your initial interview and a decision.
 Don’t let the interviewer forget about you.
 Follow up with an email that focuses on your conversation.
 Did particular themes emerge?
 Are there competitive threats or opportunities the interviewer mentioned?
 Whatever you come up with, stay on their radar by providing value.
 What can you offer that other candidates cannot?
 Remind them how much you enjoyed the conversation and that you are interested in joining the team.
-Prepare for a marketing job by earning a Business Leadership degree at Fremont College.
+Prepare for a marketing job by earning a Business Leadership degree at Fremont University.

 A degree in Business Leadership will provide you with in-depth marketing training that will give you an edge when you apply for marketing jobs.
-You can earn a Business Leadership degree in just 15 months at Fremont College, allowing you to start working in the marketing field in just over one year.
+You can earn a Business Leadership degree in just 15 months at Fremont University, allowing you to start working in the marketing field in just over one year.
 Learn more about our Business Leadership Degree Completion Program or contact us today to enroll.
 Space is limited, so don’t wait!